udioz/mc-task/README.md

     * Add one or more read replica
     * Considering to switch to a distributed no-sql DB such as DynamoDB

+- Also, the more I learn about Apache Spark the more convinced I am it can make life easier in this project as it scales.
+Although I haven't used it before, it seems like a good fit and I would definitely investigate and try it out.

 ## Testing
 - Add negative scenarios
 - Add integration tests